 Cannabidiol (CBD) can also play a role, helping block the breakdown of the natural anandamide in our bodies, to keep the happy feelings going for longer.

-Generally, sativa cannabis strains are what folks recommend to elevate mood.
-Though for some, too much of an energizing sativa strain can lead to feeling jittery and even paranoid.
+Generally, sativa cannabis strains are recommended to elevate mood.
+Though for some, too much of an energizing sativa strain can lead to feeling jittery and paranoid.
 In this case, a hybrid strain or even an indica with effects that aren’t too sedative could be your best bet.
-Some cannabis strains to try are:
+Some cannabis strains to try are as follows:

-- Going outside: Spending even 20 minutes a day outside (in good weather) is proven to boost mood and even improve memory.
+Spending even 20 minutes a day outside is proven to boost mood and even improve memory.

 A study conducted by researchers at the University of Sussex confirmed that “being outdoors, near the sea, on a warm, sunny weekend afternoon is the perfect spot for most.
 In fact, participants were found to be substantially happier outdoors in all natural environments than they were in urban environments.”

-- Staying active: Exercising daily can release proteins and endorphins that make you feel good.
-A wide variety of studies show that people who stay on the move have a much lower risk of anxiety and depression.
+Exercising daily can release proteins and endorphins that make you feel good.
+A wide variety of studies show that people who work movement into their schedules have a much lower risk of anxiety and depression.

-- Eating a well-balanced diet: A healthy diet can help boost your mood.
-For example, health website Healthline points out: “Adding protein to your meals can help slow the absorption of carbohydrates in your blood and increase the release of dopamine and norepinephrine, which may improve your mood and energy for several hours after eating.”
+It’s perhaps not the most exciting of the happiness hacks we’re touting, but a healthy diet can help boost your mood.
+For example, health website Healthline points out that “adding protein to your meals can help slow the absorption of carbohydrates in your blood and increase the release of dopamine and norepinephrine, which may improve your mood and energy for several hours after eating.”

 Also, reports Healthline, foods such as complex carbohydrates “contain soluble fiber that can slow the absorption of sugar into your bloodstream and increase serotonin, the feel-good chemical, both of which decrease mood swings.”